Cary Wolfe: Early life

 In 1984 Wolfe read interdisciplinary studies in English, philosophy, and comparative literature at University of North Carolina at Chapel Hill, where he received a B.A. with Highest Honors.
 He later received an M.A. from the Department of English there in 1986.
 He received his Ph.D. from the Department of English, at Duke University in 1990.

 Career

 Wolfe's first teaching position was as an assistant professor at Indiana University, Bloomington, in 1990.
 He remained there until 1998, serving as associate professor of American studies.
 Wolfe moved to the State University of New York at Albany as a visiting professor.
 At Albany, he later served as director of graduate studies, associate chair, Department of English, 1998–1999, and was made a full professor in 1999.
-In 2003, he was accepted an endowed professorship, the Bruce and Elizabeth Dunlevie post, at Rice University.
+In 2003, he accepted an endowed professorship, the Bruce and Elizabeth Dunlevie post, at Rice University.
 Wolfe directs a center of critical and cultural theory at Rice, 3CT.